fraunhofer-igd-iva/resize-component/README.md

 input

     sizeSettings: {
-      height:  string or number, // can be px, vh or %.
-Numbers will be interpreted as pixel
-      minHeight: number,         // minimum height in Pixel
-      updateHeight: boolean      // if height should change (only vh or %) }
+      height?:  string | number,  // can be px, vh or %.
+Numbers will be interpreted as pixel minHeight?: number,         // minimum height in Pixel updateHeight?: boolean      // if height should change (only vh or %) }

 output